vbaconnet-ledger/developer-portal/_docs/CI/52_live_install_ios.md

 Then re-do the **yarn** and **yarn pod** commands.

-Open a second terminal, cd into the ledger-live-mobile repository, and run
+Open a second terminal, cd into the ledger-live-mobile repository, and run:

 ```sh
 yarn start